zaiisao/Documentation/en/Interactive Gaming/game_unity.md

 <tr/>
 <tr/>
 <tr><td><code>optionalInfo</code></td>
 <td>(Optional) Additional information about the channel.
-Other users in the channel do not receive this information.</td>
+Other users in the channel will not receive this information.</td>
 </tr>
 <tr><td><code>optionalUid</code></td>
 <td><p>(Optional) User ID: A 32-bit unsigned integer ranging from 1 to (2^32-1).
 It must be unique.
-If not assigned (or set to 0), the SDK assigns one and returns it in the <code>onJoinChannelSuccess</code> callback.
+If not assigned (or set to 0), the SDK will assign one and return it in the <code>onJoinChannelSuccess</code> callback.
 The app needs to record and maintain the returned value as the SDK does not maintain it.</p>
 <p>The UID is represented as a 32-bit unsigned integer in the SDK.
 Since unsigned integers are not supported by Java, the UID is handled as a 32-bit signed integer and larger numbers are interpreted as negative numbers in Java.
 If necessary, the UID can be converted to a 64-bit integer through “uid&amp;0xffffffffL”.</p>
 </td>
 </tr>